ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_modules_documenting.rst

 :version_added:

-  * This is a string, not a float, and should be quoted.
+  * This is a string, not a float, and should be quoted to avoid errors.
   * For ``ansible.builtin.*`` modules (included in ``ansible-core``), it is a version of ``ansible-core``, for example, ``version_added: '2.18'``
   * In collections, it MUST be a version of a collection (not the Ansible version) when the module was added, for example, ``version_added: '1.0.0'``.